 Brush the top layer or two with clarified butter.
-Using the tip of a very sharp chef’s knife, cut the baklawa into diamonds by cutting six rows (5 cuts) lengthwise and ten rows (9 cuts) crosswise on the diagonal.
+Using the tip of a very sharp chef’s knife, lightly score the top of the phyllo for the diamond cuts by scoring six rows (5 cuts) lengthwise and ten rows (9 cuts) crosswise on the diagonal.
 Make slightly smaller pieces by cutting 7 rows (6 cuts) lengthwise.
-Lightly score the top with your knife before diving in so you can see where the cuts will be.

 Pour the melted clarified butter over the baklawa evenly.
 Allow the butter to settle in, about 5 minutes.
 Bake on the oven shelf second from the top until deep golden brown, 50-60 minutes, rotating the baklawa halfway through baking.

 Remove the pan from the oven and immediately pour the chilled orange blossom syrup evenly over the baklawa.
 When the pastry is just cool enough to handle, cut away a few pieces of the uneven edge morsels to eat warm (the baker's reward...).
 Let the baklawa cool for several hours.